-It’s embarrassing to admit that I have never learned to cook.
-When I met my husband, I could not even boil an egg correctly and I felt very lucky that I finally found a good man who didn’t care about my lack of cooking skills.
-I enjoy being my husband´s assistant in the kitchen and have learned to boil potatoes and veggies and make a good mango float.
+It is embarrassing to admit that I have never learned to cook.
+When I met my husband, I could not even boil an egg correctly.
+I felt very lucky that I finally found a good man who didn’t care about my lack of cooking skills.
+I enjoy being my husband’s assistant in the kitchen and have learned to boil potatoes and veggies and make a good mango float.

-Making salads and toasting breads are some tasks I can handle fine and my omelets are getting better and better.
-But after two months in Europe without my mother’s cooking, my longing for Filipino food triggered my cooking instincts.
+Making salads and toasting pieces of bread are some tasks I can handle fine and my omelets are getting better.
+After two months in Europe without my mother’s cooking, my longing for Filipino food triggered my cooking instincts.
 At first, I felt clueless about what to do since I have never cooked any Filipino dish.
 I looked around the kitchen and got afraid.
 I could have asked my husband to help me, but he doesn’t know how to cook Filipino food, and I wanted it real Filipino.

-I tried to remember a simple dish from my childhood and checked out the kitchen for suitable ingredients.
-However, I could not find the exact ingredients, there was no pumpkin, but there were two eggplants.
-No snake beans but there was bell pepper, onions and mushrooms.
+I tried to remember a simple dish from my childhood and checked out items in the kitchen for suitable ingredients.
+I could not find the exact ingredients.
+There was no pumpkin, but there were two eggplants.
+No snake beans but there were bell pepper, onions, and mushrooms.
 Instead of fish flakes, there were sausages.
-And I had to use Worcestershire sauce instead of fish sauce.
+And I could use Worcestershire sauce instead of fish sauce.
 I tried to remember how my mother did it and when I first started, it was surprisingly easy.
 But would it taste good?

-Then serving time came and my surprised husband liked it very much.
+The serving time came and my surprised husband liked it very much.
 I could see in his face that he was honest.
-I was very happy with my Filipino cooking and ecstatic because I have discovered that I can do it if the desperation is big enough, and it was so good that I forgot to take a picture of it.
-(We ate up all at once).
-LOL
+I was very happy with my cooking and ecstatic because I have discovered that I can do it if the desperation is big enough.
+It was so good that I forgot to take a picture of it.
+We ate up all at once.
+LOL.